What we “think” we want and what we “truly” want are two very different things.

 We think we want a specific job.
 A big paycheck.
 A nice house with a garage.
 A retirement plan.
 That new iPad.

 But really, its not about the big paycheck or the fancy crib – when you step back and put things into perspective – what we truly want is fulfillment.

-As Vishen Lakhiani shares in the video above – there’s a big difference between our means goals and our end goals.
-For example, if being fearless and corageous is an end goal, the means goal would be to do something specific that you’re afraid to do.
+As Vishen Lakhiani shares in this video – there’s a big difference between our means goals and our end goals.
+For example, if being fearless and courageous is an end goal, the means goal would be to do something specific that you’re afraid to do.
 Take the leap toward starting your business.
 Move to a new place.
 Commit to running a marathon, even if you’ve never run before.

 It’s so easy to confuse end goals and mean goals – I do it, and I see other people doing it every single day.
 This confusion creeps in because we focus so intently on the means goals, putting our blinders on to what really matters.

 As Steve Pavlina puts it: “Begin with the end in mind.”